 SPI Bus Lock

 To realize the multiplexing of different devices from different drivers, including SPI Master, SPI Flash, etc., an SPI bus lock is applied on each SPI bus.
-Drivers can attach their devices onto the bus with the arbitration of the lock.
+Drivers can attach their devices to the bus with the arbitration of the lock.

 Each bus lock is initialized with a BG (background) service registered.
 All devices that request transactions on the bus should wait until the BG is successfully disabled.